Eyre Peninsula: Rail

 The isolated Eyre Peninsula Railway serves the peninsula.
 Peaking at 777 kilometres in 1950, radiating out from the ports at Port Lincoln and Thevenard, today, only one 60-kilometre section remains open.
-It is operated by One Rail Australia.
+It is operated by Aurizon.
 It has always been isolated from the main network.
 A proposal to link it with the rest of the network at Port Augusta was rejected in the 1920s and again in the 1950s.

 From 1966 until 1989, BHP operated the Coffin Bay Tramway from Coffin Bay to Port Lincoln.

 The BHP Whyalla Tramway operated from the iron ore mines in the Middleback Ranges to the smelter and port at Whyalla.
 The Whyalla railway line to Port Augusta are also connected to the national rail network.

+Sea

+A car and passenger ferry links the Eyre peninsula at Lucky Bay to the Yorke Peninsula at Wallaroo.

 Proposed future expansion of transport systems

 To facilitate prospective mines, new freight corridors and ports have been proposed to export minerals via Spencer Gulf.
 New port proposals are in place at Port Bonython, Lucky Bay, Cape Hardy and Sheep Hill (Lipson Cove).
 A proposal to export iron ore from Port Lincoln by Centrex Metals was approved but abandoned after strong public opposition.
 Port Bonython Fuels, a future fuel distribution hub, has been approved to be constructed at Port Bonython to aid the development of the mining industry.
 Once constructed and operational, fuel will be delivered to towns and mine sites by road tankers up to A-triple class.

-A ferry used to link the Eyre Peninsula and Yorke Peninsula for years.
-There is nothing there at the moment.

 Sheep Hill/Port Spencer will be completed by 2023.

 Water supply

 Potable water is scarce on the peninsula.
 Presently, water is pumped several hundred kilometres from the Murray River to the town of Whyalla through the Morgan-Whyalla pipeline.
 Underground water resources are suffering from gradually increasing salinity.
 The only reliable surface flows are from the Tod River and its main tributary, Pillaworta Creek, which are captured by the Tod Reservoir.
 The reservoir was built to augment the groundwater supply of Port Lincoln and was constructed in the early 1920s.
 It was taken offline in the early 2000s due to concerns over rising salinity and contamination from agricultural chemicals.
 SA Water has investigated potential locations for seawater desalination plants to address future water security problems.

 As of January 2014, no plants are proposed to be built for domestic or agricultural supply, though one currently exists and two have been proposed to serve the mining industry exclusively.
 The existing plant is located at Whyalla and is operated by Arrium, and plants are proposed for Point Lowly and Lipson Cove to serve BHP and Centrex Metals, respectively.